AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-analytics-cards.md

 * A month-over month comparison
 * A bar chart of the most or top three (depending on the card)

-For example, let's take a look at the details for the Acquired Leads Analytics card:&nbsp;
+For example, let's take a look at the details for the Acquired Leads Analytics card:

 ![](assets/image2015-7-6-14-3a5-3a25.png)